Former South Carolina Governor Nikki Haley Says South Carolinians Saw the Confederate Flag as 'Service' Before Dylan Roof 'Hijacked' It

 A clip of Haley’s comment went viral, as many on social media argued Haley was not fully acknowledging the flag’s Civil War and segregationists origins.

 “South Carolina fell to our knees when this happened.
 This is one of the oldest African-American churches.
 These 12 people were amazing people.
 They loved their church.
 They loved their family.
 They loved their community,” Haley said.
-“And here is this guy who that out with his manifesto holding the Confederate flag and just hijacked everything that people thought of.”
+“And here is this guy that comes out with this manifesto holding the Confederate flag and just hijacked everything that people thought of.”

 “We don’t have hateful people in South Carolina.
 There’s always the small minority that’s always going to be there.
 But people saw it as service and sacrifice and heritage.
 But once he did that, there was no way to overcome it,” she continued.